muthu-23/port-scanner/advanced_port_scanner/README.md

 #🔐 Advanced Python Port Scanner

-An advanced *Port Scanner* built using Python, designed to provide improved port scanning accuracy, flexible IP and port range validation, and faster scanning experience for deeper cybersecurity exploration.
+---

 📌 Project Overview

-This tool allows users to scan a specific IP address across a custom-defined port range to detect open TCP ports.
+An advanced *Port Scanner* built using Python, designed to provide improved port scanning accuracy, flexible IP and port range validation, and faster scanning experience for deeper cybersecurity exploration.This tool allows users to scan a specific IP address across a custom-defined port range to detect open TCP ports.
 With enhanced input validation and optimized scanning using sockets, this tool provides better control and learning for users studying network security.

+---

 ✅ Features